Where to Start When You Inherit Mineral Rights

 When to Hire a Professional

 If the chain of title is complicated, if there are multiple heirs, if properties span several states, or if you're just overwhelmed, hiring a landman or a mineral rights attorney is money well spent.
 A landman can run title, identify what you own, and organize it into something usable.
-Costs vary, but expect a few hundred to a few thousand dollars depending on how many properties are involved and how messy the records are.
+Expect to pay $300 to $500 per day depending on experience and complexity, with a basic title search project often running a few thousand dollars.

-A mineral rights attorney can help with heirship affidavits, probate issues, and any disputes over ownership.
+A mineral rights attorney can help with affidavits of heirship, probate issues, and any disputes over ownership.
 If you inherited interests that were never formally transferred, you'll likely need legal help to get the title cleaned up.
+To find a certified landman, check the AAPL directory (American Association of Professional Landmen).

 Get It Organized and Keep It That Way